Bigizic/Test-Codes/web_utils/haproxy+ssl/README.md

 ## This direcotry contains files concerning loadbalancer and haproxy and ssl certificates

-### To generate a ssl certificate, install certbot after that run this to generate a 2048 bits certificate

-    sudo certbot certonly --rsa-key-size 2048 -d {domain_name} in my case - www.isaacajibola.tech

 ### To generate the normal 1024 bits certificate

     sudo certbot certonly --standalone -d {domain_name} in my case - www.isaacajibola.tech